KosBeg/ctf-writeups/OtterCTF_2018/HopityHop/readme.md

 Goto google.translate and we'll have: "Data type is signed"(from Swahili).

-But in binary we have two movsx(sign extend) and one movzx(zero extend).
+But in binary, we have two movsx(sign extend) and one movzx(zero extend).

 So patch this binary at 0x1400010D4